Bambang Nurdiansyah: Managerial career

 In the 2008 season Nurdiansyah coached Indonesia Super League club, Arema Indonesia, but withdrew having just undergone four matches due to feeling pressured by Arema's support groups, Aremania.
 He later went to coach PSIS Semarang in the 2008/09 season.
 He coached PSIS before in 2005, winning trophies for the club, but resigned due to family reason.

 Previously he had trained Pelita Krakatau Steel in 2006.
 In addition, Bambang also trained Persita Tangerang.

 In 2005, after the end of the league season, Bambang appointed by the PSSI to train the Indonesia national football team to contest against South Africa national football team in the match of the anniversary of the Golongan Karya or Golkar, a political party in the country.

 He also coached the Indonesia women's national football team at SEA Games.

-Currently, he manages soccer club in West Papua, Persiram Raja Ampat, that played at the 2011-12 Indonesia Super League.
+He was managed soccer club in Persiram Raja Ampat of West Papua, now in Southwest Papua, that played at the 2011-12 Indonesia Super League.